 Director of Recruitment: Dylana Carlson, firstname.lastname@example.org or 309-341-5230

-1. Complete a general application for admission to the College - http://recruiter.sandburg.edu
+1. If you have never attended Carl Sandburg College, complete a general application for admission to the College -

 2. Submit official transcripts from high school and all post-secondary educational institutions.